 Repetitive motions, such as typing, playing an instrument, or taking care of your garden can cause inflammation and carpal tunnel symptoms.
 Conditions such as pregnancy and diabetes can increase your risk of developing symptoms.

 Your ulna and radius (the two bones in your forearm) joint with the carpal bones to form your wrist joint.
 While you can break any of these bones, you’re most likely to fracture the radius.
-Common causes of a broken wrist include falling on to an outstretched hand or a sudden, high impact.
+Common causes of a broken wrist include falling onto an outstretched hand or a sudden, high impact.

 Sprains occur when a ligament is overstretched or torn.
-Wrist sprains are commons sports injuries because of the high risk of falling onto an outstretched hand or a sudden impact forcing the wrist to bend too far.
+Wrist sprains are common sports injuries because of the high risk of falling onto an outstretched hand or a sudden impact forcing the wrist to bend too far.

 A cyst is a fluid-filled sac that may develop within the joints of the wrist or in the palm of the hand.
 The cysts tend to appear around the ligaments and tendons as well as the back of the wrist.
 These cysts might look disturbing, but they’re usually not painful.
-In many cases, the cysts do not require treatment unless they are causing pain as they are otherwise harmless.
+In many cases, ganglion cysts do not require treatment unless they are causing pain as they are otherwise harmless.

 Trigger Finger Syndrome

 Trigger finger is a condition caused by inflammation and enlargement of the tendons that pull the fingers towards the palm of the hand.
-Locking, catching or popping sensations when you try to straighten your finger are signs of the condition.
+Locking, catching, or popping sensations when you try to straighten your finger, are signs of the condition.
 Your finger might also stay in a curled or locked position all day.